senertopaloglu/minimum-island/README.md

 You may assume that the grid contains at least one island.

 ## Executing test file
+Before starting, please ensure python is added to PATH and unittest module is installed using command ```pip install unittest```.
 To run test file, please pull repo and navigate to directory via terminal/command prompt and enter following command to start testing:
 ```
 python test.py